mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 Through a process known as [geocoding](https://en.wikipedia.org/wiki/Geocoding), Mapzen Search allows you to enter an address or the name of a landmark or business, and the service translates the result into geographic coordinates for mapping.
 Mapzen Search is built on [Pelias](https://github.com/pelias), an open-source geocoding project.

-In this walkthrough, you will learn how to make a map with a search box that allows you to enter addresses and place names and locate them on a map.
+In this workshop, you will learn how to make a map with a search box that allows you to enter addresses and place names and locate them on a map.
 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
-You also need a Mapzen Search [API key](https://mapzen.com/developers), which requires a [GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/) for authorization.
 You can use any text editor and operating system, but must keep an Internet connection while you are working.

 ## Create an index page